INTRODUCTION

 Off shore from West Kirby lie three tidal islands; Hilbre Island, Middle Eye and Little Eye (which get their names from the Norwegian word for island; øy).
 The islands can be reached on foot at low tide.
 Between Little Eye and Middle Eye lies a long chain of sandstone rocks that barely protrude above the sand.
 When the tide is partly in or out the sea swirls around them in an attractive but fleeting transition state of wet and dry, solid and liquid.
 Many of the rocks are covered by a dark seaweed which, whilst being no expert, I believe to be called Knotted Wrack.
 If you know otherwise, please let me know via my contact page - thank you.

-SJ 200 860 - Beyond Tanskey's Rocks
+SJ 200 860 - Tanskey Rocks

 SJ 200 870 - near Little Eye

-SJ 200 890 - Red Rocks
+SJ 200 890 - Beyond Red Rocks

 SJ 200 890 is located offshore slightly to the north or Red Rocks in Hoylake.
 Red Rocks is a group of red sandstone rocks (hence the name) that are usually partly or wholly covered at high tide and this image was taken as the tide was coming in, beginning to cover the rocks.
 Red sandstone is ubiquitous in the north of the Wirral Peninsula, its colour resulting from a high iron content in the rock.